httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

-The authentication proofs described in this document are not bound to individual HTTP requests; if the key is used for authentication proofs on multiple requests they will all be identical.
+The authentication proofs described in this document are not bound to individual HTTP requests; if the key is used for authentication proofs on multiple requests on the same connection, they will all be identical.
 This allows for better compression when sending over the wire, but implies that client implementations that multiplex different security contexts over a single HTTP connection need to ensure that those contexts cannot read each other's header fields.
 Otherwise, one context would be able to replay the Authorization header field of another.
 This constraint is met by modern Web browsers.
 If an attacker were to compromise the browser such that it could access another context's memory, the attacker might also be able to access the corresponding key, so binding authentication to requests would not provide much benefit in practice.

 Key material used for the Signature HTTP authentication scheme MUST NOT be reused in other protocols.
 Doing so can undermine the security guarantees of